 I hope this post has give you some insight in to body acceptance.
-What can you now to start accepting your body?
-If you’re interested in finding our more about body acceptance, you are welcome to join us in Dare to Love the Skin You’re In!
-Click here to be notified of more details 🙂 For me, I am going to continue to care for my toe and continue to respect and accept what I can do each day as it heals in my NOW body.
+What can you do now to start accepting your body?
+If you’re interested in finding our more about body acceptance, you are welcome to join us in Dare to Love Your Body!
+Click here to see more details 🙂 For me, I am going to continue to care for my toe and respect and accept what I can do each day as it heals in my NOW body.

 Germer, C. (2009).
 The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions.
 New York: Guilford Press.